 If there is a front index: write each chapter title with a good amount of space below each for notes.
 Make a note next to the title you wrote down whether it’s a long or short chapter (Or even the exact page count).
 Start priming your brain to wonder at what each of the chapters is about and write that down too.

 If there is no front index, or no chapter titles: You’re going to make your own titles!
 To do this, you will have to actually do some reading.
 Start with the first sentence and the last sentence of the the first paragraph of each chapter.
 Come up with what the chapter is about and write that as a sentence.

 If you can’t figure out the thesis of the chapter from that, it may not be the best written book.
 You’ll have to move to the second paragraph.
 Do the same thing: first and last sentence.
 There is a great shortcut we’ll need later anyways, but every chapter after the first should end in summarizing the chapter, and then introducing the next chapter.
 So if it’s very unclear what the chapter is about from the other places, look in the last sentence of the chapter before.

-Step three: What order do you read in?
+Step three: Prioritize your journey!
+What order do you read in?

 After following the last step, you should have a rough idea of what this book is about, and how you’ll flesh out what the pieces are.
 This is when you’ll decide what order to read the book in.
+Navigate the map of the book you already created.
 There are a couple of strategies to deciding order.
 No matter what, you want to tackle the sub-points in order of importance, but how do you determine that without having read the book?